By Dustin Cabeal

-In comics we tend to be spoiled by the monthly releases from our favorite creators.
+In comics, we tend to be spoiled by the monthly releases from our favorite creators.
 We forget that those few pages we hold in our hand are the results of months of work that were done months ago just so that we could hold it in our hand on time.
 It’s why I continue to lean more and more towards trades and graphic novels because you don’t see as many dips on the story or the art.
-The point of bringing that up is because it feels like ages since we last saw anything from creator Faith Erin Hicks, but in reality it hasn’t been that long and while we didn’t see a one-shot or a mini from, she was creating an entire books series for us to enjoy.
-But that rages against our “what have you done for me lately” comic reading mentality doesn’t it?
-Clearly she wasn’t taking a break, but the out of sight out of mind nature of our monthly books probably made more than a few of you forget all about her tremendous work.
+The point of bringing that up is because it feels like ages since we last saw anything from creator Faith Erin Hicks, but in reality, it hasn’t been that long and while we didn’t see a one-shot or a mini from, she was creating an entire books series for us to enjoy.
+But that rages against our “what have you done for me lately” comic reading mentality, doesn’t it?
+Clearly, she wasn’t taking a break, but the out of sight out of mind nature of our monthly books probably made more than a few of you forget all about her tremendous work.

 The Nameless City is what she’ll likely be working on for a while.
-The second book is announced at the back of this volume and it’s likely that Hicks just kept on going after completing this volume if it was ready to be announced.
+The second book is announced at the back of this volume, and it’s likely that Hicks just kept on going after completing this volume if it was ready to be announced.
 And it’s strange because that’s bittersweet.
 The charm of Hicks’ work is that she’s always working on something new and different.
 A different genre and world.
 And it just brings to light that while this is a good read and one of the better graphic novels I’ve read this year, I didn’t fall in love with the story.
 Sure I would read more, but I’m not dying to.

 The story is about the Nameless City.
 A city that has been conquered over and over to the point that everyone has a different name for it.
-The different societies that have converged on the city all call it what they want which makes the name for the city pointless.
+The different societies that have converged on the city all call it what they want which makes a name for the city pointless.
 We follow Kai as he arrives at the city as part of the new students set to be trained in defending the city for the current rulers the Dao.
 His father is a General in the army and meets him for the first time by coming to the city.
-Eventually he befriends a native to the city, a girl by the name of Rat.
+Eventually, he befriends a native to the city, a girl by the name of Rat.
 They become friends after a long series of training.
 Kai wants to learn how to run rather than fight.
-Eventually the politics of the city invade their world and we see that the Dao ruling the city is not as carefree as it seems.
+Eventually, the politics of the city invade their world, and we see that the Dao ruling the city is not as carefree as it seems.

 The artwork is vintage Faith Erin Hicks.
 If you’re familiar with her style and artwork, then you already know what to expect.
-I wish there was more to say about her artwork, but it frankly didn’t look any different than her last work or the one before.
-She has a very consistent style and that’s nothing to complain about.
+I wish there were more to say about her artwork, but it frankly didn’t look any different than her last work or the one before.
+She has a very consistent style, and that’s nothing to complain about.
 Jordie Bellaire joins her on colors and just by saying you probably understand that one of the top ten colorists in the business colored this graphic novel.
-Bellaire brings out the depth of details in Hicks work and clearly allowed her to add more to the artwork because it was being colored and not left in black and white.
+Bellaire brings out the depth of details in Hicks work and allowed her to add more to the artwork because it was being colored and not left in black and white.
 They work well together and deliver some impressive visuals.